joelvaneenwyk/alt-snap-windows/AltSnap.md

    if a move or a resize action was started.
 You can configure them in the Mouse tab of the config dialog by selecting the **While moving** and **While resizing** radio buttons.
-Those options are available via the ini file in the [Input] section using the `M` and `R` sufixes.
+Those options are available via the ini file in the [Input] section using the `M` and `R` suffixes.
    ie: `MMBR=ExtendTNEdge`.
-Also an extra `B` suffix can be added for alternate action (only available via ini). #217, #362.
+Also, an extra `B` suffix can be added for alternate action (only available via ini). #217, #362.
 - Multiple *snap layouts* are now supported... #232
-- New `IScroll` blacklist in the `[Blacklist]` section of the ini file That only applies to the Inactive scroll option. #351
+- New `IScroll` blocklist in the `[Blocklist]` section of the ini file That only applies to the Inactive scroll option. #351
 - Added the **Move/Extend to next edge** action, That will extend the next edge from a snapped window, also available as keyboard shortcuts. #368
 - Added the `--help` option, also available as `-help` or `-?` or `/?`.
    It will display a very short summary of available commands. #370
-- Fixed: Now a hotclick will not always be blocked, It will be forwarded in case no action was done.
-If you want a hotclick to always be blocked set `AblockHotclick=1` in the `[Advanced]` section of the ini file.
+- Fixed: Now a hot-click will not always be blocked, It will be forwarded in case no action was done.
+If you want a hot-click to always be blocked set `AblockHotclick=1` in the `[Advanced]` section of the ini file.
 - Fixed: Next/Previous stacked window keyboard shortcut no longer depends on cursor position, unless you enabled **use pointed window**. #372